AVIA 342 GPS Navigation

 The quality and effectiveness of this course is dependent upon the focus of real-life lessons rather than simple textbook learning.
 This course teaches the practical use of global positioning through the Garmin G1000 Flight Management System.
 We will cover GPS theory, operations, hardware and software usage, and refer to similar equipment models.
 This course references the National Airspace System and critical Air Traffic Control elements including navigational aids, operations in controlled and uncontrolled airspace, as well as towered and non-towered airport environments.
 Elements of communication, radio operations, as well as normal and abnormal operations are discussed.
-The content encompasses all phases of instrument flying including instrument approaches, holding and course reversals, departures, en route and arrivals as well as vertical navigation (VNAV) descents, troubleshooting and malfunctions, WAAS and autopilot use in an instrument flight rules (IFR) environment.
+The content encompasses all phases of instrument flying including instrument approaches, holding and course reversals, departures, en route and arrivals as well as vertical navigation (VNAV) descents, troubleshooting and malfunctions, WAAS and autopilot use in an instrument flight rule (IFR) environment.

 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.